The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Gittins index sequences

-\section{Gittins Index Sequences}
+\section{Gittins index sequences}

-In the dynamic allocation problem, one always has the option of disregarding all projects but one; by focusing on a single project and excluding all others, one can treat each project as its own optimal stopping problem and construct an allocation strategy based on the project's ``Gittins index.''
-We define the Gittins index for each such optimal stopping problem in isolation from the others.
-Later, in Section \ref{S:DA Independent}, we show that when all projects are present and ``compete for attention,'' a strategy in which one engages a project with the maximal current Gittins index at each moment in time is optimal for the dynamic allocation problem \eqref{DA problem}.
-Such a strategy is referred to as an ``index-type'' strategy.
+In the dynamic allocation problem with retirement reward, the investigator always has the option of disregarding all projects but one; by focusing on a single project and excluding all others, the investigator can treat each project as its own optimal stopping problem and construct an allocation strategy based on the project's `Gittins index.'
+We define the Gittins index for each such optimal stopping problem in isolation from the others; results in this section generally follow \cite{ElKaroui1993}.

 \begin{definition} Let $\M(t)$ be the family of positive $\F(t)$-measurable random variables for $t\in\N_0$.
 Define the {\bf Gittins index} at time $t$ by